dexmac221/AgentsTeam/README.md

 ## Disclaimer
 AI-generated code may contain bugs or vulnerabilities.
 Review and test before production use.
 Ensure license compatibility of dependencies.

+Generated projects are starter templates/scaffolds: they aim to give you a structured baseline (files, layout, example code) but are not guaranteed to run end‑to‑end without:
+- Installing and pinning any missing dependencies
+- Filling in TODOs / implementation gaps
+- Adding configuration (env vars, database URLs, credentials)
+- Writing additional tests and hardening security

+Always treat outputs as a draft to refine, not production‑ready software.

 ## License
 MIT.
 See LICENSE.